 How to clean a fireplace – before you start

-When deciding how to clean a fireplace, it's important to choose products and methods that are suitable for the material you are working with.
+Factor periodic care of a fireplace into your living room cleaning regime.
+As for how to clean a fireplace, it's important to choose products and methods that are suitable for the material you are working with.

 Fireplaces range from brick and stone inglenooks designed to burn large logs, to those with elegant timber and marble surrounds, and highly decorated cast-iron designs, sometimes possessing ornate tiles.